 Paul Walker died when the Porche driven by his friend Roger Rodas spun out of control and went up in flames outside Los Angeles.

 text: Less than one day after a bus station bombing killed 75 people in Nigeria’s capital, suspected Islamist militants kidnapped 100 schoolgirls in the northeast, adding to the surge in violence and insecurity plaguing Africa’s most populous nation, the AP reported.

 In Tuesday’s midnight attack, gunmen abducted the teenage girls, killing a soldier and a police officer guarding a school in Chibok in the process.
 Some of the girls escaped by jumping off the slow-moving truck they were taken on, according to the AP.

 The Boko Haram terrorist network, thought to be behind both attacks this week, have killed more than 1,500 people this year alone.
 The incidents have raised renewed concerns that the government is unable to contain an Islamist uprising in the state.

-A Southwest Airline's comedic antics have gone viral, after a video of the woman delivering her surprisingly humorous passenger safety demonstration on an airplane was posted to YouTube.
+text: A Southwest Airline's comedic antics have gone viral, after a video of the woman delivering her surprisingly humorous passenger safety demonstration on an airplane was posted to YouTube.

 The attendant probably didn't bank on her safety sketch receiving so much attention, but more than five million views later, others might well start taking a page from her safety leaflet to get passengers to listen to their rundowns before take off.